 Tsengwa has set aside about R12bn for a deal which she is confident will be this year, but in a sign of the difficulties being encountered she has broadened the scope of acquisitions to include a host of other minerals and metals.
 Shareholders may prefer the cash to be distributed in a dividend rather than suffer the consequences of a panic buy – a worry Tsengwa has sought to assuage.
 She is also batting back criticism that the firm’s renewable energy push with its low capex-low returns approach is inconsistent with the high-return bet of the capital-intensive approach customary to mining.

 So Tsengwa has it all to prove at a time when capitalising on decent thermal coal pricing is being hindered by the tragi-comedy that is Transnet.
 Exxaro said in a trading statement there had been no improvement in Transnet’s performance last year, when it hit a 30-year low owing to security problems and locomotive shortages.
 On the legacy front, Exxaro and other South African coal producers face a class action suit spearheaded by human rights lawyer Richard Spoor on behalf of current and former mineworkers who maintain they have contracted coal mine dust lung disease.

 LIFE OF NOMBASA

-Tsengwa is seriously qualified, holding a PhD in agronomy from the University of Maryland and having completed the Executive Development Programme at INSEAD in France.
-She has also paid her dues at the coal face in Exxaro, which she joined in 2003 as GM for safety, health and environment before moving into operational management in 2010 as GM of Exxaro’s tied coal and Mpumalanga operations.
-Tsengwa was appointed executive head of coal in 2016, which is the most senior job in the group after the CEO because of the importance of coal revenues and profits to Exxaro’s livelihood.
+Tsengwa has a PhD in agronomy from the University of Maryland.
+She has also completed the Executive Development Programme at INSEAD.
+Long before the term ESG became embedded in corporate discourse, Tsengwa was at the coal face of such issues, having joined Exxaro in 2003 as GM for safety, health and the environment.
+That’s certainly now a sought-after and coveted background.
+She moved into operational management in 2010 as GM of Exxaro’s coal and Mpumalanga operations.
+Tsengwa was subsequently appointed executive head of coal in 2016.